IIIF/api/source/presentation/4.0/index.md

 >
 **Key Points**
 * Canvas labels are not required, but are recommended when a Manifest has more than one Canvas in order to provide visual labels for each Canvas for navigation within the IIIF client UI.
-* As the Presentation API is about displaying content, not describing it semantically, many of the properties are hints to the client as to how to render the resources, such as `behavior`, `viewingDirection` and `start`, or pointers to other resources that also render the content such as `rendering`.
+* As the Presentation API is about displaying content, not describing it semantically, many of the properties are hints to the client as to how to render the resources, such as [`behavior`][prezi-40-model-behavior], [`viewingDirection`][prezi-40-model-viewingDirection] and [`start`][prezi-40-model-start], or pointers to other resources that also render the content such as [`rendering`][prezi-40-model-rendering].
-* The `requiredStatement` property is often used for a rights or legal statement, however can be used for any message that the client _MUST_ render.
-There can only be one `requiredStatement` to avoid overloading the UI with dozens of popups that need to be closed.
+* The [`requiredStatement`][prezi-40-model-requiredStatement] property is often used for a rights or legal statement, however can be used for any message that the client _MUST_ render.
+There can only be one [`requiredStatement`][prezi-40-model-requiredStatement] to avoid overloading the UI with dozens of popups that need to be closed.
 * The [`rendering`][prezi-40-model-rendering] property provides an alternative representation of the Manifest, in this case a PDF.
-Clients would typically show links to any `rendering` properties of resources such as Canvases or Manifests, making them available for download.
+Clients would typically show links to any [`rendering`][prezi-40-model-rendering] properties of resources such as Canvases or Manifests, making them available for download.
 {: .callout}

 __Definitions__<br/>